sentinez/sentinez/README.md

 **Main features** of *Sentinez* WAF as a service:
 - Rule-based request filtering (based on OWASP CRS basics)
-- Edit, import, and export rules
 - Whitelist/blacklist configuration
-- Realtime logs of rejected requests
 - Provides a console interface for data visualization

 How to build and run: